foreverfl/vscode/docs/remote/wsl.md

 To avoid the issue, set `remote.WSL.fileWatcher.polling` to true.
 However, polling based file watching has a performance impact for large workspaces.

-For large workspace you want to increase the polling interval: `remote.WSL.fileWatcher.pollingInterval` and control the folders that are watched: `setting(files.watcherExclude)`.
+For large workspace you want to increase the polling interval: `remote.WSL.fileWatcher.pollingInterval` and control the folders that are watched: `files.watcherExclude`.

 [WSL 2](https://learn.microsoft.com/windows/wsl/compare-versions#whats-new-in-wsl-2) does not have that file watcher problem is also not affected by the new setting.